zillahmwimali/GreenCommerce/README.md

-## Events Web App
+## GreenCommerce

-This is a web application designed to manage and display events.
+This is an ecommerce website that connects farmers with vendors and buyers, built with Next.js and Tailwind CSS.
 It is built with Next.js, a popular React framework for server-side rendering, and Tailwind CSS, a utility-first CSS framework.

-The application includes features such as event listings, calendars, event details, and user profile.

 ## Getting Started